 To earn the CRTS™ designation and to become a member of the CRTS™ Professional Registry, one must meet Eligibility Requirements below, complete the Application and pass the CRTS™ Exam, administered by Meaningful Measurement, Inc.

-In addition to possessing a High School diploma (GED), candidates must fulfill at least ONE of the four eligibility options below in order to meet the requirement and be eligible for the CRTS™ Exam.
+In addition to possessing a High School diploma (GED), candidates must fulfill at least ONE of the four eligibility options below (in bullets) in order to meet the requirement and be eligible for the CRTS™ Exam.
 You do not need to fulfill all four.

 - Have one of the following approved credentials:

 - CSP®, Certified Staging Professionals